System Quick Facts

-Number of fully accessible T-1 subway cars (370) and Toronto Rocket (TR) subway cars (426).
+Number of fully accessible T-1 subway cars (370) and Toronto Rocket (TR) subway cars (458).
 Each T-1 car has 1 multi-purpose area; each TR car has 2 multi-purpose areas.
-T-1 trains run on Lines 2 and 4; TR trains run on Line 1 only.
+T-1 trains run on Line 2 only; TR trains run on Lines 1 and 4.
 All Subway/RT cars can be boarded by people using wheelchairs, scooters or other mobility devices.

-Number of new low-floor accessible streetcars in service on the 510 Spadina and 509 Harbourfront routes at year-end 2015.
+Number of new low-floor accessible streetcars in service on the 510 Spadina, 509 Harbourfront and 514 Cherry routes at year-end 2016.

 Number of accessible subway stations, which are equipped with elevators that make travel easier for people using wheelchairs, scooters, walkers, other mobility devices or baby strollers.
 These stations are:

-Line 2 (Bloor-Danforth): Kipling, Jane, Dundas West, Dufferin, Bathurst, Spadina, St George, Bloor-Yonge, Broadview, Pape, Main Street, Victoria Park, Kennedy
+- Line 2 Bloor-Danforth: Kipling, Jane, Dundas West, Dufferin, Ossington, Bathurst, Spadina, St George, Bloor-Yonge, Broadview, Pape, Main Street, Victoria Park, Kennedy

-Line 3 (Sheppard): Sheppard-Yonge, Bayview, Bessarion, Leslie, Don Mills
+- Line 4 Sheppard: Sheppard-Yonge, Bayview, Bessarion, Leslie, Don Mills

 Note: Subway interchanges counted once.